dolphin-technologies/MOVE-sample-React/README.md

 #### Configuration

 [MoveSdkConfig](https://docs.movesdk.com/move-platform/sdk/models/moveconfig) allows host apps to configure which of the licensed MOVE features should be enabled.
-Note: you cannot activate more features in the MOVE SDK frontend, than you configured in the [MOVE Dashboard Configuration tab](https://dashboard.movesdk.com/admin/sdkConfig).
+Note: you cannot activate more features in the MOVE SDK frontend than you configured in the [MOVE Dashboard Configuration tab](https://dashboard.movesdk.com/admin/sdkConfig).
 All permissions required for the requested configurations must be granted.

 #### Listeners

-The host app is expected to set [listeners](https://docs.movesdk.com/move-platform/sdk/models/untitled) to subscribe and listen for changes in SDK state, trips state, auth state, errors and warnings.
+The host app is expected to set [listeners](https://docs.movesdk.com/move-platform/sdk/models/listeners-callbacks) to subscribe and listen for changes in SDK state, trips state, auth state, errors and warnings.

 #### Testing MOVE SDK